 - Provides a great opportunity for fellowship within the Lutheran community and guidance for congregational lay leadership.

-Each summer in July, Good Shepherd Lutheran Church hosts a week-long vacation bible school.
-Daily, children learn about God’s love.
+Each summer, Good Shepherd Lutheran Church hosts Vacation Bible School [VBS].
 A special theme is chosen and activities include: songs, Bible study, crafts, games and snacks.
 All ages are welcome, and teens and parents can get involved as full- or part-time volunteers.

 Learn more about Vacation Bible School.